edgarmueller/simplefeed-frontend/README.md

 Frontend for `simplefeed`.

-This project was bootstrapped via CRA, but was migrated to vite.
+This project was bootstrapped via CRA, but was migrated to vite later.

 ## Getting started